geirs73/renault-scenic-electric/HowTo.md

 Power on, but engine off.
 Set gear in N(eutral).
 Long press start without touching the brake.
 (Needs testing, copied from a forum posting on the net).
-You then enter Ignition Plus mode, which does not time out after 10 minutes.
+You then enter Permanent IGN (ignition) mode, which does not time out after 10 minutes.

 ## Charging issues